From a Photographers Perspective – below are a few notes to consider for Your Wedding Photography

 - Have the venue advise the photographer when lighting conditions plan to change.
 Especially at arrival, cutting of the cake, first dance, etc.

 - Let your photographer know if you are planning a special entry – crazy dance, romantic moment, etc.

-- Travelling time is included in your No Fuss wedding photography hours.
+- Travelling time is included in your No Fuss wedding photography within 1 hour around Geelong.